On the Border

 Lake Corpus Christi is now one of the largest artificial bodies of water in Texas.
 The lake covers 21,000 acres, with a capacity of 300,000 acre feet at the spillway elevation of 94 feet above sea level.

 Lake Corpus Christi State Park is a 356-acre park located in San Patricio, Jim Wells and Live Oak counties, southwest of Mathis.
 The state leased the property from the city of Corpus Christi in 1934 (until 2032) and opened the park later that same year.

-The Civilian Conservation Corps Company 886 developed the 365-acre Lake Corpus Christi State Park between 1934 and 1935 on a cove where San Patricio, Jim Wells and Live Oak counties converge.
-CCC buildings included a bathhouse, park residence and a refectory, but only the refectory remains.
-This Mediterranean-style building was built of cast blocks of local caliche.
-The blocks were cast in various sizes and laid in a random-ashlar pattern, closely resembling cut limestone.
+Civilian Conservation Corps Company 886 developed the park between 1934 and 1935 on a cove of the lake.
+CCC buildings included a bathhouse, park residence and a refectory; only the refectory remains.
+CCC men used cast blocks of local caliche for the Mediterranean-style building.
+They cast the blocks in various sizes, and then laid the blocks to resemble cut limestone.

 Learn more about the CCC’s work here on The Look of Nature: Lake Corpus Christi.